Honeymoon in Venice

 Venice Travel Tips

-- Splurge on only-in-Venice experiences such as gondola rides and breakfast watching the gondolas glide by on the Grand Canal.
+- Splurge on only-in-Venice experiences such as gondola rides and breakfast or lunch watching the gondolas glide by on the Grand Canal.

 - If there are long lines for a gondola ride, try waiting until lunchtime.
 This is an insider tip from our gondolier and he was right!
 It was relatively peaceful during lunchtime with no lines!